moving-analytics/ui-engineer-project/movinganalytics/README.md

 # Moving Analytics UI Engineer Project
-A React based application that takes in API data and creates arcs based on the data.
+A React based application that takes in API data and creates arcs in canvas based on the data.

 ## Getting Started
 After cloning the repository, enter the source folder.
-Run npm install to download all dependencies.
+Run either of these commands to download all dependencies.

 ```
 npm install

+OR

+yarn install
 ```

 While in the folder, use either of these commands to start the app: